We're taking advantage of the calm weather these days: a significant change in the weather is possible at the end of the week.

 Wednesday: calm and gentle midday

-The weather will remain very calm this Wednesday, with high, thin clouds continuing to drift across the sky and soften the sun.
+The weather will remain very calm today, with high, thin clouds continuing to drift across the sky and soften the sun.
 Low clouds and morning fog will also return to inland plains and parts of the coast and pre-coastal areas, although they will be less widespread than on Tuesday.
 Between the afternoon and evening, the passage of a very weak front that will brush the western Pyrenees and Pre-Pyrenees will bring increased cloud cover to this area and the northern part of Poniente.
 But beyond a few showers, no precipitation is expected.

 Subject to change at the end of the week